 Eduardo Florez grew up in a home in Colombia where poverty had gripped his community and violence was a daily occurrence.
 Gabriela Oakley had lived and worked in Colombia, where she had seen the devastating impact of this on farmers and their families.

-Coffee producers in Colombia already struggled to cover production costs, even with the merits of Fairtrade.
+Coffee producers in Colombia already struggled to cover production costs, even with the merits of Fair trade coffee beans.
 Researching a market worth more than £7.2bn, they discovered some shocking statistics.
-On average, coffee farmers producing specialty coffees received just 6% of the total profit made1, with multiple intermediaries in the middle of the chain taking huge cuts.
+On average, coffee farmers producing specialty coffees received just 6% of the total profit made, with multiple intermediaries in the middle of the chain taking huge cuts.
 On top of this, they discovered a correlation between coffee production and the number of attacks in coffee-growing communities.

 Exposed to the volatile market prices, controlled primarily by large corporations driving them down, the hard-working farming communities in Colombia were forced to take any price they could get for their coffee to support their livelihoods, raise their children and simply survive – and often, this wasn’t enough.